-- An empirical experiment tests a hypothesis based on observations. - The focus is here on the effectiveness evaluation of text mining.
+- An empirical experiment tests a hypothesis based on observations. - The focus is here on effectiveness evaluation in text mining.

 Intrinsic vs. extrinsic effectiveness evaluation

 Intrinsic.
 The effectiveness of an approach is directly evaluated on the task it is made for.